perpetualintelligence/docs/docfx_project/articles/pi-cli/concepts.md

 The <a href="xref:PerpetualIntelligence.Cli.Integration?displayProperty=fullName"/> namespace defines all the code constructs to integrate your CLI terminal with the pi-cli framework.
 It provides a service builder for [dependency injection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) and hosts a service to manage terminal lifetime and customization.

 ### [CliHostedService](xref:PerpetualIntelligence.Cli.Integration.CliHostedService)
-The <a href="xref:PerpetualIntelligence.Cli.Integration.CliHostedService?displayProperty=fullName"/> is a hosted service that manages application lifetime, performs licensing checks, and enables terminal UX customization.
+The <a href="xref:PerpetualIntelligence.Cli.Integration.CliHostedService?displayProperty=fullName"/> is a hosted service that manages application lifetime, performs licensing and configuration checks, and enables terminal UX customization.

 #### Terminal Lifetime
 You can override the following terminal lifetime methods in your application context.